chauhoang99/2025_July_data_merging_test/README.md

 # The API Server

-- One simple FastAPI server with one API only.
+- One simple FastAPI server with one only API: /hotels
+- The API acceptps 2 parameters:
+  - hotels: an array of strings, which are the hotel ids
+  - destination: number, destination id

 # Testing plan